hahaxun/mmf/website/docs/projects/m4c_captioner.md

 title: 'TextCaps: a Dataset for Image Captioning with Reading Comprehension'
 ---

-This project page shows how to use M4C-Captioner model from the following paper, released under the MMF:
+This project page shows how to use M4C-Captioner model from the following paper, released under the multimodelity:

 - O. Sidorov, R. Hu, M. Rohrbach, A. Singh, _TextCaps: a Dataset for Image Captioning with Reading Comprehension_. in ECCV, 2020 ([PDF](https://arxiv.org/pdf/2003.12462.pdf))